f-f/gogolica/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/df/N.Gogol_by_A.Ivanov_%281841%2C_Russian_museum%29.jpg"
 title="Nikolai Vasilievich Gogol" align="right" padding="5px" height="250px">

-> "Always think of what is useful and not what is beautiful.
-Beauty will come of its own accord."
+> Always think of what is useful and not what is beautiful.
+> Beauty will come of its own accord.
 >
 > *Nikolai Vasilievich Gogol*

-> "You can't imagine how stupid the whole world has grown nowadays."
+> You can't imagine how stupid the whole world has grown nowadays.
 >
 > *Also Nikolai Vasilievich Gogol*

 <br clear=all /><br />

 ***Warning: ALPHA STATUS***